flutter/website/src/release/breaking-changes/dispose.md

 ---
 title: Added missed `dispose()` for some disposable objects in Flutter
 description: >
-  'dispose()' may fail because of double disposal.
+  'dispose()' might fail because of double disposal.
 ---

 ## Summary